 In European ski resorts, pistes are classified by a colour-coded system.
 There are some differentiations in some countries but in most cases:

-Red is an intermediate slope, steeper or narrower than a blue one.
+Red: intermediate slopes, usually steeper or narrower than a blue one.

-And for a final bit of help check out our ski holiday tips for a guaranteed great first ski trip.
+And for a final bit of help check out these ski holiday tips for a guaranteed great first ski trip.